RinaldoBenaccetta/isidom/readme.md

 ### $findPreviousSiblings

-Return an array containing all previous HTMLElements siblings from a specified HTMLElement.
+Returns an array containing all previous HTMLElements siblings from a specified HTMLElement.

 The closest sibling is the first of the array, then the second closest, and so on.

-Return null if there is no previous siblings found.
+Returns null if there are no previous siblings found.

 #### Parameters